rikosintie/CookBook/Aruba/Procurve/Alias.md

 uid 1
 uidoff 1

-If the switch isn't stacked modifiy the alias: alias "uid" "chassislocate blink" alias "uidoff" "chassislocate off"
+If the switch isn't stacked, modify the alias: alias "uid" "chassislocate blink" alias "uidoff" "chassislocate off"
 ```
 I have been adding `stacking enable` to my template so that aliases and interface names are consistent between stacks and standalone switches. </br>

-For example, with stacking disabled, a Procurve 2930 will refer to the first copper port as "1".
+For example, with stacking disabled, a ProCurve 2930 will refer to the first copper port as "1".

 With stacking enabled, it will refer to it as 1/1.

-I can use logic in my Jinja2 template to deal with the differences but I have found customers coming from Cisco like 1/1 better that 1 anyway.
+I can use logic in my Jinja2 template to handle the differences, but I have found that customers coming from Cisco prefer 1/1 over 1 anyway.

  ## Usage Notes ##